Skip to main content

 1. Chop the chocolate finely.
 Smaller pieces melt faster and more evenly.
 If using a craft bar, you can break it into squares and then chop each square.

 2. Warm the milk.
-Heat it gently in a small saucepan until steaming but not boiling—about 160°F (70°C).
-Boiling can scorch the milk and cause the chocolate to seize.
+Heat it gently in a small saucepan until steaming but not boiling, about 160°F (70°C).
+Boiling can scorch the milk and make the chocolate seize.

 3. Add the chocolate.
 Remove the pot from heat and add the chopped chocolate.
 Let it sit for 30 seconds, then stir slowly and steadily until completely melted and smooth.